rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  longer sufficient to sustain a family, nor is a small family farm sufficient to sustain a family.
+We know this in hindsight, but how useful would this have been to those farmers?
-Having known that earlier would have saved many families from the degradation of pretending otherwise, of pretending that reality is controlled
+Having known earlier would have saved many families from the degradation of pretending otherwise, of pretending that reality is controlled